hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ## Prune outdated trie logs

-When you start Besu with `--Xbonsai-limit-trie-logs-enabled`, it will continuously prune the unnecessary trie log data, removing it one block at a time.
+When you start Besu with `--Xbonsai-limit-trie-logs-enabled`, it continuously prunes the unnecessary trie log data, removing it one block at a time.
 This process begins after an initial reduction in the database size during startup.

 Enabling `--Xbonsai-limit-trie-logs-enabled` on a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.